5. Proposal Design

-The first document shared should be the initial appeal and draft strategy document, followed by a basic project concept paper for the overall programme or project-specific concept papers (see Chapter 5 Programme Strategy , and Chapter 7 Funds mobilisation).
+The first document shared should be the initial appeal and draft strategy document, followed by a basic project concept paper for the overall programme or project-specific concept papers (see the Chapter on Programme Strategy , and the Chapter on Funds mobilisation).

 Some donors will require a concept paper to be submitted before inviting NGOs to submit a full proposal.
 In this case, there will usually be specific guidelines to follow, and advice from the CARE Member or donor should be sought about requirements.
 A format for a generic concept paper and sample concept papers are available at: